Managing SNMP

 • priv {aes | des}: Optional keyword to perform Advanced Encryption Standard (AES) or Data Encryption Standard (DES) encryption of the following passphrase, which is used as an encryption key to encrypt the SNMP messages between the SNMP agent and the manager.

 • user username: Up to 32 alphanumeric characters including dash (“-“) and underscore (“_”) Spaces are not permitted.
 After you configure the username with a plaintext passphrase, the output from the show snmp-server command displays the passphrases in Type7 encoded strings.
-The controller configuration gets pushed through zero touch networking (ZTN) to the connected fabric switches.
+The Controller's configuration gets pushed through zero touch networking (ZTN) to the connected fabric switches.

 SNMPv3 Command Examples

-In the following example the snmp_1 user is configured for authentication (authNoPriv) with the plaintext password authauth1.
+Example 1.
+The snmp_1 user is configured for authentication (authNoPriv) with the plaintext password authauth1.

 controller-1(config)# snmp-server user snmp_1 auth authauth1

-In the following example, the snmp-2 user is configured for authentication (authNoPriv) with the plaintext password authauth1.
+Example 2.
+The snmp-2 user is configured for authentication (authNoPriv) with the plaintext password authauth1.

 controller-1(config)# snmp-server user snmp-2 auth 0 authauth2

-In the following example, the snmp11 user is configured for authentication and DES encryption (authpriv) with the auth password authauth11 and the encryption key privpriv11.
+Example 3.
+The snmp11 user is configured for authentication and DES encryption (authpriv) with the auth password authauth11 and the encryption key privpriv11.

 controller-1(config)# snmp-server user snmp11 auth 0 authauth11 priv des 0 privpriv11

-In the following example, the snmp21 user is configured for authentication and AES encryption (authpriv) with the auth password authauth21 and the encryption key privpriv21.
+Example 4.
+The snmp21 user is configured for authentication and AES encryption (authpriv) with the auth password authauth21 and the encryption key privpriv21.

 controller-1(config)# snmp-server user snmp21 auth 0 authauth21 priv aes 0 privpriv21